nareshbhatia/bullsfirst-exercise/exercises/exercise-1-home-page.md

 Once you have a sufficient implementation of this exercise, create a pull request so that others can start reviewing your code and providing comments.

-## Resources

-- The two images for this exercise can be found in the assets folder.

 ## References